Course Content and Outcome Guide for MTH 211

 - At least two of the following additional measures:

 b.
 Graded homework.

 d.
 Individual/Group projects.

 e.
-In-class activities.
+In-class participation

 h.
-Individual projects exploring the NCTM standards.
+Individual projects exploring the Common Core State Standards.

 i.
 Individual or team teaching demonstration(s).